adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 At work, like many organisations, we have a large collection of system metrics, created by our sysops teams but we (the developers) are less good at thinking about application level metrics.
-I've taken it upon myself to investigate different methods for collecting metrics from our applications.
+I've decided to investigate different methods for collecting metrics from our applications.

 A Very Quick Introduction To Application Metrics
 ================================================